Official (gridiron football): Uniform

 Stripes on officials' shirts in high school are one inch wide and in college are two inches wide.
 Although in some states, high school officials wear shirts with two-inch or two and one-quarter inch stripes.
 NFL officials wear shirts with an uneven striping pattern.
 If wearing knickers, high school officials wear socks with a "Northwestern stripe" pattern, which college officials used to wear; NFL officials wore socks with two white stripes bordering one black stripe.

 In 2006, the NFL completely redesigned the shirts, going to a sleeker-looking uniform which, however, no longer identified a given official's position from the front.
 Also new for 2006 were black pants with a white stripe down the side to be worn in cold weather instead of the traditional white knickers.
 These looser-fitting pants allow for layering of warmer clothes underneath.
 In the 2010 season, college officials and, in many states, high school officials, were given the option of wearing the black cold-weather pants.
 The black pants became mandatory for college officials in 2011 and for NFL officials in 2012.
 In 2014, several high school associations started mandating the wearing of the black slacks for varsity level games.

 From 1982 to 1986, the D-I Atlantic Coast Conference allowed officials to wear white shorts for hot weather games.

 For several decades, all NFL officials wore white hats.
 In 1979, the referees changed to black hats with white stripes, while the other officials continued to wear white ones.
 Finally, in 1988, the NFL switched to the high-school and college football convention: the referee wears a white hat (with the NFL logo since Super Bowl XXXIX), and the other officials wear black hats with white stripes.
 This has led to referees being referred to as "white hats".
 It was not until 2019 that the CFL finally mirrored this convention, which had also been in use at the lower levels of football in Canada; prior to this, the referee wore a black hat, with the other officiating crew members wearing white hats with a black bill and black piping.

 Officials' hats are occasionally used as markers.
-If a player not carrying the ball steps out of bounds (a wide receiver running a deep passing route or a player running downfield on punt coverage, for example), the official will drop his hat to mark the spot of where the player went out of bounds.
-The hat also is often used to signal a second foul called by the official on a play (by those officials that may carry only one flag); to indicate unsportsmanlike conduct committed against the official himself (as when a player shoves an official); or when some other situation requires a physical mark and the official has already used the ordinary item on the play.
+If a player not carrying the ball steps out of bounds (a wide receiver running a deep passing route or a player running downfield on punt coverage, for example), the official will drop his or her hat to mark the spot of where the player went out of bounds.
+The hat also is often used to signal a second foul called by the official on a play (by those officials who may carry only one flag); to indicate unsportsmanlike conduct committed against the official himself (as when a player shoves an official); or when some other situation requires a physical mark and the official has already used the ordinary item on the play.
 Some conferences and high school associations discourage the use of the hat in these situations; the bean bag will be used instead.